|

 For the past eight and a half years, my school was

 the only thing I had going for me.
-I could point to several teachers who
+However, when I returned

-my father's betrayal, I suddenly hated my school with a
+my father's betrayal, I hated my school with a

 passion.
 It was a classic case of misplaced